coderdj/kodiaq/_sources/protocols.txt

 Data Formats
 ===========================

-Right now the only option for data output is writing to a mongodb database.
-It is forseen to add later direct file output, at which point this documentation will be updated.

-This section describes the data formats produced by the DAQ reader.
+This section describes the data formats produced by the DAQ reader when writing to a database.
+This consists of the individual data documents as well as the run control document.

+Protocols for writing and reading from the online monitoring database are given in the next chapter.

-Output to Mongodb
+Mongodb
 ------------------

 Mongodb is an open-source enterprise level no-sql database package.
 It automatically indexes and stores data sent to it locally or over a network.
-Kodiaq uses mongodb both as a buffer to store data temporarily while it is processed by an event builder, or as a more long term storage for data taken in triggered mode.
+Kodiaq uses mongodb both as a buffer to store data temporarily while it is processed by an event builder.

-Mongodb takes data in the form of BSON document objects.
+Mongodb stores data as a collection of BSON document objects.
 A BSON object always contains a unique ID number assigned and may also contain other data fields such as integers, strings, and binary data.
 The general procedure followed by the reader is to process the raw data from the